Luke-Wilson/blog/source/_posts/Useful-but-FUGLY-links-page.md

 While it is admittedly one of the fugliest things I've ever made (I suck at CSS), I find myself using it every day.
 Whenever I come across a cool link, I add it to this page, and change the functionality as I need it.

 The links are broken up into useful categories, and I seem to be able to find what I'm looking for pretty quickly.
 Right now, whenever I need to add a link, I just copy the code block from one of the other divs, and then change out the link, image and text.
 There's probably a much easier way to do this, but I haven't got time right now to figure that out.
-You can <a href="https://github.com/Luke-Wilson/study_homepage">check out the repo here</a>.

 "But Luke, you could just use bookmarks!"
 Yes, voice-inside-my-head guy, you're 100% right, but I still like using this :)